 We invite applicants who have researched their law school options and determined that UC Davis School of Law is their first choice to apply through our binding Early Decision program.
-The application process is identical to that of the standard JD application, but applicants must apply no later than November 1.
+The application process is identical to that of the standard JD application, but applicants must apply no later than November 1 (all application materials, including any LSAT or GRE scores, must be received no later than November 22).
 Please note that by submitting an application, an applicant commits to matriculate at King Hall if admitted through this program.

 All applicants under the Early Decision program will receive a decision on or prior to November 30.
 Applicants may be accepted, denied, placed on the wait list, or held for consideration as part of the general application process.
 Applications that are held for consideration and offered admission as part of the general application process will not constitute binding commitments to matriculate.
 All Early Decision applications will be evaluated on the same criteria used for the general admissions process.
 Admission is highly competitive.